nusco/tutorials/docs/linux/step_four.md

   	You can use any text editor for example, `vi` or `nano` to do this.

-4. Open a your Dockerfile file.
+4. Open your Dockerfile file.

-  	A Dockerfile describes the software that is "baked" into an image.
-It isn't just ingredients tho, it can tell the software what environment to use or what commands to run.
-Your recipe is going to be very short.

 5. Add a line to the file like this: